Yahel-Epel/stock-analysis/README.md

 - The disadvantage is:
      - Sometimes it takes longer to refactor the script than start for the beginning.
      - If we need an answer for only one question it can be faster to change only the necessary lines.
-2. These pros and cons apply to refactoring the original VBA-
+2. These pros and cons apply to refactoring the original VBA- first of all because it runs faster as we can see in the execution times.
+Second, we can have a perspective at each stock in one place and it can help us make a decision.